|

 Me Some Space

-First cut-scene of the game, and already
+It's the first cutscene of the game and already

 we have issues.
 Spacing issues.